-We continued to progress our Service Transformation Programme which aims to redesign our Fire and Rescue Service to ensure that we are better structured and have the right resources to ensure we deliver the best, affordable service to everyone in Northern Ireland with a view to having the right people, in the right place at the right time.
-To support the redesign process we generated an updated Operational Risk Profile during 2021-22 and this will be used to inform the Community & Integrated Risk Management Plan which will be developed in 2022-23.
-We look forward to shaping the future direction of NIFRS with key stakeholders including the responsible Minister and the Department of Health (DoH).
+We continued to progress our Service Improvement Programme which aims to redesign our Fire and Rescue Service to ensure that we are better structured and have the right resources to ensure we deliver the best, affordable service to everyone in Northern Ireland with a view to having the right people, in the right place at the right time.
+To support the redesign process we have generated an updated Strategic Assessment of Risk during 2022-23 and this will be used to inform the Community Risk Management Plan which will be finalised in 2023-24.
+We look forward to shaping the future direction of NIFRS with key stakeholders including the responsible Minister, when appointed, and the Department of Health (DoH).

-The opening 2021-22 budget allocations from DoH were £80.1m (2020-21: £79.434m) in respect of revenue and £11.5m (2020-21: £8.39m including £1.22m ring fenced for Learning & Development Centre (LDC) Cookstown) for capital.
-The final budget allocation, excluding non-cash expenditure, was £86.2m (2020-21: £82.837m) in respect of revenue and £8.3m (2020-21: £8.326m) for capital.
+The opening 2022-23 budget allocations from DoH were £81.04m (2021-22: £80.1m) in respect of revenue and £25.69m (2021-22: £11.5m) for capital.
+The final budget allocation, excluding non-cash expenditure, was £88.52m (2021-22: £86.2m) in respect of revenue and £24.55m (2021-22: £8.3m) for capital.

-During 2021-22 we monitored expenditure against an overall financial key performance breakeven target of 0.25% of revenue allocation and regularly reported on monthly financial outcomes to the NIFRS Board - we achieved 0.00% (£nil under/over spend) (2020-21: (0.01)%).
+During 2022-23 we monitored expenditure against an overall financial key performance breakeven target of 0.25% of revenue allocation and regularly reported on monthly financial outcomes to the NIFRS Board - we achieved break-even 0.00% (£nil under/over spend) (2021-22: 0.00% - £nil under/over spend).

-We worked closely with DoH to ensure sound financial management during the year and, where appropriate, secured additional resourcing.
-This collaborative approach ensured we achieved breakeven at year end.
+We worked closely with DoH to ensure sound financial management during the year and where appropriate, secured additional resourcing.
+This collaborative approach ensured we achieved breakeven at year-end.

-In terms of financial performance we achieved the required breakeven position during 2021-22 and paid 97.9% of trade creditors within the 30 day target (2020-21: 97.7%) and 93.6% of trade creditors within the 10 day target (2020-21: 91.8%).
+In terms of financial performance we achieved the required breakeven position during 2022-23 and paid 99.3% of trade creditors within the 30 day target (2021-22: 97.9%) and 96.4% of trade creditors within the 10 day target (2021-22: 93.6%).

-We are committed to providing the best value fire and rescue service to the public.
-Our overall costs per head of population increased by 4.0% to £45.49 for 2021-22 (£43.73 in 2020-21) (calculated using the net expenditure that scores against the annual revenue budget divided by Northern Ireland Statistics and Research Agency 2020 mid-year population estimate of 1.895 million people) however the need to effectively manage our resources remains a priority.
+We are committed to providing the best value Fire and Rescue Service to the public.
+Our overall costs per head of population increased by 2.7% to £46.51 for 2022-23 (£45.29 in 2021-22) (calculated using the net expenditure that scores against the annual revenue budget divided by Northern Ireland Statistics and Research Agency 2021 census total of 1.903175 million people) however the need to effectively manage our resources remains a priority.

-1.1 Performance Overview by Andy Hearn, Interim Chief Fire & Rescue Officer (continued)
+1.1 Performance Overview by Andy Hearn, Interim Chief Fire & Rescue Officer (until 30 November 2023) (continued)